 Between 1940 and 1950, the facility housed more than 2,000 patients in a building which was designed to house 600.
 Patients became haggard and ghostly, often left in complete isolation for days on end.
 Things were so bad that dead patients would go unnoticed for days, if not weeks.
 In 1992, Danvers State Lunatic Asylum was closed down, demolished and renovated into the set of apartments it is today.

-Despite the asylum being torn down and reconstructed as a different property, bizarre activity and paranormal sightings still abound.
+Despite this haunted insane asylum being torn down and reconstructed as a different property, bizarre activity, and paranormal sightings still abound.
 Residents and visitors have recorded full body apparitions, flickering lights, the sound of unexplained footsteps and doors opening and closing on their own.

 7. ByBerry Mental Hospital, Pennsylvania

-ByBerry Mental Hospital first opened its doors to the public in 1907, when it started off as a work farm for the mentally ill before it became a fully-fledged mental hospital in the 1920s.
+No.7 on our list of haunted mental asylums is ByBerry Mental Hospital.
+ByBerry Mental Hospital first opened its doors to the public in 1907, when it started off as a working farm for the mentally ill before it became a fully-fledged mental hospital in the 1920s.
 As more and more people were admitted to the hospital, ByBerry’s population significantly expanded which led to severe patient neglect and unbelievable levels of abuse.

 As well as this chilling legend, the hospital has also been the spot of several paranormal sounds and sightings, including human-like growling and physical scratches appearing on visitors bodies.